Driving & car insurance after a stroke

 Find out more about eligibility on the Motability website.

-The Royal Society for the Prevention of Accidents (RoSPA) offers driving assessments to help drivers improve their confidence and driving skills on the road.
-If you think you can benefit from a professional assessment, contact the RoSPA to find a refresher training centre near you.
+The Royal Society for the Prevention of Accidents (RoSPA) also offers driving assessments after strokes to help drivers improve their confidence and driving skills.
+Contact RoSPA to find a refresher training centre near you.

 Compare car insurance Get a quote